-On January 31, 2006, AT Limited Partnership and Fraser Papers entered into the Fibre Supply Agreement pursuant to which AT Limited Partnership agrees to sell forest products of the types described therein, which are harvested from the NB Timberlands, at prescribed volumes and according to established specifications.
-On April 29, 2010, Twin Rivers acquired the Fibre Supply Agreement from Fraser Papers in connection with its acquisition of Fraser Papers' specialty papers business.
-The Fibre Supply Agreement has a term ending in 2026, with Twin Rivers having the right to renew for an additional five years.
+Until March 2023, AT Limited Partnership and Twin Rivers were parties to the Fibre Supply Agreement pursuant to which AT Limited Partnership agrees to sell forest products of the types described therein, which are harvested from the NB Timberlands, at prescribed volumes and according to established specifications.
+In March 2023, Groupe Lebel acquired the Fibre Supply Agreement from Twin Rivers in connection with its acquisition of the lumber mill owned by Twin Rivers in Plaster Rock, New Brunswick.
+The Fibre Supply Agreement has a term ending in 2026, with Groupe Lebel having the right to renew for an additional five years.

-Pursuant to the Fibre Supply Agreement, quantities of fibre to be made available to Twin Rivers for purchase will be as set out in AT Limited Partnership's annual plan ("Annual Plan") for harvesting, subject to minimum volumes for any given calendar year of not less than the Allowable Cut (as defined below) for such calendar year.
-Pursuant to the Fibre

-Supply Agreement, Twin Rivers will have the right to purchase the majority of the spruce and fir softwood harvested each year from the NB Timberlands.
+Pursuant to the Fibre Supply Agreement, quantities of fibre to be made available to Groupe Lebel for purchase for its lumber mill in Plaster Rock, New Brunswick, will be as set out in AT Limited Partnership's annual plan ("Annual Plan") for harvesting, subject to minimum volumes for any given calendar year of not less than the Allowable Cut (as defined below) for such calendar year.
+Pursuant to the Fibre Supply Agreement, Groupe Lebel will have the right to purchase the majority of the spruce and fir softwood harvested each year from the NB Timberlands.

 AT Limited Partnership fulfilled its obligation to develop, prior to October 31, 2020, a five-year forest management plan (the "Forest Management Plan") with respect to the NB Timberlands to establish an annual allowable volume of fibre in each calendar year (the "Allowable Cut") for the next five-year period.
 The Allowable Cut for any given year, as set forth in the Forest Management Plan, will be included in the Annual Plan.

 AT Limited Partnership is required to update the Forest Management Plan not later than two months prior to each successive fifth anniversary of its implementation.
-AT Limited Partnership is also required to consult with Twin Rivers in connection with the adoption of the Forest Management Plan, any subsequent modification thereto and any Annual Plan pursuant thereto.
-Approval of the Forest Management Plan and each Annual Plan and any modifications thereto (other than modifications required in order to comply with applicable law or regulations) requires the prior consent of Twin Rivers, which consent may not be unreasonably withheld or delayed.
-Twin Rivers is entitled to change the specifications relating to its fibre requirements, provided that in no event will AT Limited Partnership be required to cut more than the Allowable Cut to meet such changes.
+AT Limited Partnership is also required to consult with Groupe Lebel in connection with the adoption of the Forest Management Plan, any subsequent modification thereto and any Annual Plan pursuant thereto.
+Approval of the Forest Management Plan and each Annual Plan and any modifications thereto (other than modifications required in order to comply with applicable law or regulations) requires the prior consent of Groupe Lebel, which consent may not be unreasonably withheld or delayed.
+Groupe Lebel is entitled to change the specifications relating to its fibre requirements, provided that in no event will AT Limited Partnership be required to cut more than the Allowable Cut to meet such changes.

-Under the terms of the Fibre Supply Agreement, for each six calendar month period (a "Price Period"), the price for each category of fibre will be equal to the weighted average, freight-adjusted prices charged to the lumber mills owned and operated by Twin Rivers by un-affiliated suppliers for such category of fibre (and excluding deliveries from the Acadian Timberlands), calculated with reference to deliveries made during the six-month period immediately preceding such Price Period.
+Under the terms of the Fibre Supply Agreement, for each six calendar month period (a "Price Period"), the price for each category of fibre will be equal to the weighted average, freight-adjusted prices charged to the lumber mill by unaffiliated suppliers for such category of fibre (and excluding deliveries from the Acadian Timberlands), calculated with reference to deliveries made during the six-month period immediately preceding such Price Period.
 When deliveries by un-affiliated suppliers are below certain thresholds, the weighted average pricing paid by a select number of Acadian's customers is included in the calculation.